thanasistrisp/Project-Emiris/exercise3/README.md

 For finding the approximate nearest neighbor in latent space, we need to re-evaluate the hyperparameters for each algorithm as the previous hyperparameters do not perform well in significantly lower dimension space.
 We also calculate the true nearest neighbors in latent space for evaluation purposes.

-To apply nearest neighbor (nn) search in latent space, we need to encode whole dataset and query sets using the `encode()` function of the autoencoder model.
+To apply nearest neighbor search in latent space, we need to encode whole dataset and query sets using the `encode()` function of the autoencoder model.
 Then, the encodings are saved to binary files as `float32` in interval $[0,1]$ and loaded back to C++.
 We can project nearest neighbor encoded back to initial space just by using its index in the initial dataset, as the datasets are not shuffled.

 ## 5.2 Results

 Analysis is done in 3 notebooks:

-- `optimization_initial.ipynb`: recalculate the best hyparameters, AAF and average query time for each non-clustering algorithm (LSH, Hypercube, GNNS, MRNG, NSG) in the initial space using the AAF (Average Approximation Factor) instead of the MAF (Maximum Approximation Factor) metric.
+- `optimization_initial.ipynb`: recalculate the best hyperparameters, AAF and average query time for each non-clustering algorithm (LSH, Hypercube, GNNS, MRNG, NSG) in the initial space using the AAF (Average Approximation Factor) instead of the MAF (Maximum Approximation Factor) metric.
-- `optimization_latent.ipynb`: calculate the best hyparameters, AAF and average query time for each non-clustering algorithm (LSH, Hypercube, GNNS, MRNG, NSG) only in the latent space.
+- `optimization_latent.ipynb`: calculate the best hyperparameters, AAF and average query time for each non-clustering algorithm (LSH, Hypercube, GNNS, MRNG, NSG) only in the latent space.
 AAF evaluation in this case is only used for hyperparameter tuning, because the points are not projected back to initial space.
 - `grid_search_lat_init.ipynb`: using the best hyperparameters for the latent space, for each of the 6 best autoencoder models and for each algorithm (Brute-force, LSH, Hypercube, GNNS, MRNG, NSG) we evaluate the AAF between initial and latent space and the time needed for the search in latent space.

 # 6. Clustering in Latent Space